rockandruby/full_country_select/README.md

 Then you should run generator **rails g full_country_select:install** which will add routes, helpers and assets to your app.
-You should define root in your routes to work generator properly or you can take code from generator and insert it manually.
+You should define root in your routes to work generator properly or you can take code from generator and insert it manually to proper files.

 Or install it yourself as:
 ```bash